-Whether you're putting up a brand new website, redesigning an existing one, or moving a site onto a new content management system (CMS) for a client, launching a website is both an exciting and daunting task.
+Whether you're creating a brand-new website, redesigning an existing one, or moving a site onto a new content management system (CMS) for a client, launching a website can be an exciting and daunting task.

 There are a lot of moving parts to plan for and track.
 And the more attention you pay to all the little details, the better.
 This type of project requires close, effective communication among many different people and teams.

-If you want your website launch to be a success, run through this checklist to sure you've got everything prepared.
+If you want your website launch to be a success, run through this checklist to sure you've got everything prepared before the launch.

 The Ultimate Website Launch Checklist

+Make a project management checklist for the website.
 What content needs to be written?
 What calls-to-action need to be created?
-Make a master list of what needs to be completed and by when.
-(You can start by asking these 90 website redesign questions.)
+Make a master list of the things you need for your website and deadlines for when they should be completed.
+(You can start by asking these 110 website redesign questions.)

 Then, assign each action item to an individual or team.
 It usually takes a lot of people to launch a website: You have marketers writing the content; designers choosing images and laying out the overall look and feel; a technical team doing all the back-end development.
 To ensure everyone's on the same page and there's no role confusion, you'll want to lay out a comprehensive plan for what each team or person is responsible for.